navrinder/gangwuyou/README.md

 	sort=<column>,<asc OR desc>
 	after=<YYYY-MM-DD>
 	before=<YYYY-MM-DD>
+	dateType=<number>

 This example will return articles in the category medicine, limited to 20, after the first 10, sorted by `id` descending, after June 1, and before July 1:

 	/api/v1/articles?category=medicine&limit=20&offset=10&sort=id,desc&after=2015-06-01&before=2015-07-01

+The `dateType` argument takes an integer input and returns all rows within the specified date.
+The values are:

+	1 : day
+	2 : week
+	3 : month
+	4 : year